 “Coming out of the closet is a lifelong experience.
 It’s not something that you do once,” says popular YouTuber and Vlogger David Levitz who often uses his life experience to dish out coming out advice to queer people who face such dilemmas.

 It need not be (and is not) a big deal.
 That said, these are individual experiences, and the coming out story of one gay person can be very different from the other.
-Once you do it, it can be a liberating experience.
-So here is all that you need to know about accepting your sexuality and coming out of the closet:
+Once you do it, life after coming out of the closet can be a liberating experience.

 1. Come out when you are ready

 In the various stages of coming out of the closet, this is the first, most basic and most important rule.
 You should think about taking this step only when you are ready.
 First, you have to accept yourself and then prepare to make others accept you.
+For many LGBTQ members, it can be a quite traumatic experience when they realize their sexuality.
+There can be doubts, fears and challenges.
+That’s when you need proper counseling, peer group support and authentic, credible information.

 Once you are comfortable with yourself, make a plan about who you would want to reveal it to first.
 This entirely depends on your situation.
 For a lot of people there need not be a grand ‘plan’.
-Your ‘coming out of the closet’ episode can be in a casual conversation too, especially if you know the recipient of the information are liberal and empathetic.
+Your ‘coming out of the closet’ episode can be a casual conversation too, especially if you know the recipient of the information is liberal and empathetic.

 2. There is no time limit to coming out of the closet

+Remember, there is no ticking time bomb.
+You will not be running out of hours, minutes, and years to tell your friends and family who you are.
 Even if you have accepted yourself as a queer person, do not be under the pressure to reveal everything in a big dramatic manner.
 “Sometimes, you might be comfortable with your sexuality but not others,” says Levitz.

 “If you don’t want to face the hassle of having to face varied reactions, do not try coming out of the closet all at once.
 But if you get a good feeling about the reactions of those around you, then don’t think too long.
 Just do it,” he says.
 As we said, not everyone can be an activist for a cause.
+Accepting your gender identity is one of the key stages of coming out of the closet.
+Focus on that first and the rest will fall into place on its own.

 3. Make sure you have a safety net